General Troubleshooting

 LUCCA A53 / A53 Mini: Machine Tripping the GFCI

-If none of the above are causing the machine to trip, there is likely a wire within the machine that has a split casing and is grounding out on the frame of the machine.
-You will need to locate the wire and fix/replace it.
-Contact us at support@clivecoffee.com with any questions.
+If none of the above are causing the machine to trip, further troubleshooting will need to be accomplished.
+Contact us at tech@clivecoffee.com with any questions.